akokai/commongroups-archived/docs/install.rst

 Software dependencies
 ~~~~~~~~~~~~~~~~~~~~~

-``camelid`` requires Python 3.5 and a number of Python packages, notably
+``commongroups`` requires Python 3.5 and a number of Python packages, notably
 `RDKit`_.
 It also requires an installation of PostgreSQL with the RDKit
 database extension.